Created on August 5, 2017. Last updated on December 13th, 2020 at 05:43 pm

 Another cause for concern is whether the therapist relies mostly on testimonials instead of research.
 For instance, instead of research support for their treatment, some therapists will provide quotes from clients as evidence that their treatment works.
 While it is always nice to hear that former clients were happy with treatment, it is difficult to know how many unhappy clients are not being quoted.

 Below we list several directories you can use to locate a mental health care provider.
-These free directories are provided below as a resource for you, but do not represent an endorsement of these therapists in any way.
+These free directories are provided below as a resource for you, but do not represent an endorsement of these therapists.
 Rather, it is up to you to learn about each therapist and his/her qualifications to make a decision that is right for your family.
 Remember, some therapists are qualified to offer evidence-based treatments that have been scientifically proven to work.
 But some are not.